StrangeJay/-ExamProCo-aws-bootcamp-cruddur-2023/journal/week0.md

 ![created billing ish](https://user-images.githubusercontent.com/105195327/219497007-0ab0b37c-e5c2-4e31-b7d7-5a01044b9027.png)
 ---
 ## Create an alarm
-- I went to this [tutorial](https://aws.amazon.com/premiumsupport/knowledge-center/cloudwatch-estimatedcharges-alarm/) to find how to create my alarm
+I went to this [tutorial](https://aws.amazon.com/premiumsupport/knowledge-center/cloudwatch-estimatedcharges-alarm/) to find how to create my alarm
-- I need to update the configuration json script with the TopicARN i generated earlier
+- create an alarm configuration as a json file
+- Call the PutMetricAlarm API:  `aws cloudwatch put-metric-alarm --cli-input-json file://alarm_config.json`
+- I went to my management console to confirm the creation of my alarm